Abu Bakr, leader of 1990 attempted coup, dies at 80 - Trinidad and Tobago Newsday

 Abu Bakr, leader of 1990 attempted coup, dies at 80

-Bakr, formerly Lennox Phillip, was the leader of the Jamaat-al-Muslimeen which attempted to overthrow the NAR government on July 27, 1990.
+Bakr, formerly Lennox Phillip, was the leader of the Jamaat-al-Muslimeen, which tried to overthrow the NAR government on July 27, 1990.

 His daughter-in-law Kristy Ramnarine-Abu Bakr confirmed his death on Facebook.
 "My father in law Imam Yasin Abu Bakr has passed away.
 From Allah we came to Allah we shall return," she wrote.